 13For those who have served well as deacons obtain for themselves a high standing and great confidence in the faith that is in Christ Jesus

-Paul mentions the reward for those deacons who do a good job in their roles of servants in the church.
+Paul describes the reward for those who do a good job as church deacons.

 - Increased measure and confidence in their faith concerning Christ Jesus.

-- Serving well re-affirms one's faith and strengthens a person's confidence in salvation, God's care, the hope of heaven.
+- Serving well re-affirms one's faith and strengthens a person's confidence in salvation, in God's care and in one's hope of heaven.

-Notice that the more you serve, the more you give, the more you sacrifice, the stronger your faith is?
-Stronger faith produces peace of mind, a joyful heart, a greater intimacy with God.
+Have you ever noticed that the more you serve, the more you give and the more you sacrifice, the stronger your faith becomes?
+Stronger faith produces peace of mind, a joyful heart and a greater intimacy with God.

-If this is the type of reward that comes with service to God, imagine the blessings on deacons and their wives who are officially appointed to service in the Lord's church?
+If this is the type of reward that comes with service to God, imagine the blessings on deacons and their wives who are officially appointed to service in the Lord's body?

 This ends the section on special servants in the church.
-In our next lesson, we will finish the chapter and see why Paul has written this letter in the first place.
+In the next section we will finish the chapter and see why Paul has written this letter in the first place.